ohmp/james-project/upgrade-instructions.md

  - Search result will then be empty and thus innacurate
  - Thus trigger a [Full ReIndexing](https://james.apache.org/server/manage-webadmin.html#ReIndexing_all_mails) to restore search consistency.

+Keep in mind that full reIndexing needs to process all users email and thus can be slow.

-Obviously this approach trades search consistency against ease of use.
+Obviously this approach trades search consistency against ease of migration.

-If search consistency is important for you, consider the next approach
+If search consistency during the migration is important for you, consider the next approach

-##### Strategy for minimizing search inconsistency
+##### Strategy for minimizing search inconsistency during the migration

 Procedure:
  - From a running James 3.3.0 cluster connected to a running ElacticSearch 2.2 cluster